The pope’s safeguarding commission released its long-awaited first annual report Tuesday on the Catholic Church’s efforts to combat abuse worldwide.

 What it says

-The report does not refer to the Rupnik scandal, arguably the most widely publicized abuse case since the McCarrick affair.
+The report does not refer to the Rupnik scandal, arguably the most highly publicized abuse case since the McCarrick affair.

 What’s the context?